encounterplus/module-packer/README.md

 All front-matter values are optional - and default values will be used for anything not specified.
 - `name`: The name of the page.
 - `slug`: The slug for the module.
 Slugs should follow standard URL slug guidelines (best to stick with only lowercase letters and dashes).
 If a slug is manually specified, care should be taken that the slug is not repeated elsewhere in the module.
 Repeats will cause prevent the module from being created.
 - `order`: An order for the page.
 Lower numbers will be placed before higher numbers.
 If two pages share the same order value, their effective order may differ upon each import.
+Pages and groups placed at the same place in the tree will respect each other's group values.
 - `module-pagebreak`: Element tags that, when specified, will automatically result in the markdown being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to an EncounterPlus module.
 - `pdf-pagebreak`: Element tags that, when specified, will automatically result in the markdown output being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to a PDF.